 St Nicholas Church & Community Centre Project

-Our vision is to create a parish community centre by upgrading our church with basic amenities and flexible accommodation so that it is available to the wider community for public and private events as well as celebrating our heritage
+Our vision is to create a parish community centre by upgrading our church with modern amenities and flexible accommodation so that it is available to the wider community for public and private events as well as celebrating our heritage

 Why change the Church??